 Oral Interpretation is an enrichment activity whereby students learn and refine public speaking skills by selecting a poem, book excerpt, song, short story or other written piece (even the student's own work) which will be read in public.
 Participants are coached and encouraged to become confident, dynamic, and effective public speakers.

 Oral Interpretation Festival is an enrichment activity where students Kindergarten through 5th grade celebrate literature and practice in public speaking through performance and communication skills.

--Students will perform their chosen piece on November 7th at Shaffer in the gym from 6:00 - 7:00 pm.
+-Students will perform their chosen piece at Shaffer in the gym on date TBA.

 HOW YOU CAN HELP: